abs2000/ROS_Beginner_Teaching_Materials/GazeboErrors.md

 ```
 poweroff
 ```
-Relaunch VMPlayer, right click on the name of your virtual machine and select Virtual Machine Settings.
+Relaunch VMPlayer, right click on the name of your virtual machine and select "Settings...".
 ![Virtual Machine Settings Screenshot](GazeboErrorImages/VMPlayerSettings.png) In the Hardware Options tab, under Display, uncheck Accelerate 3D Graphics.
 Save the changes and exit.